Spyro Gyra: Early years

-1980's
+1980s

 When Infinity Records folded, Catching the Sun was released on MCA in February 1980, becoming the No. 4 jazz album of 1980, peaking at No. 31 in the UK, and No. 80 in Canada.
 This album included the first composition for the group by Tom Schuman, who would become a regular writer along with Beckenstein and Wall, while other band members also contributed compositions.
 Bassist Jim Kurzdorfer left the group in 1980, replaced by David Wofford, and for a tour of Japan Sheila Escovedo temporarily replaced Velez on percussion.
 The group released their next album, Carnaval, in late 1980.
+Carnaval included the hit single penned by guitarist Chet Catallo, "Cafe Amore" which peaked in July of 1981 at 14 on the US Adult Contemporary Chart.

 Catching the Sun was certified gold in 1985 by the RIAA, followed in 1987 by Carnaval.
 The group's next release was Freetime, in 1981.

 Incognito (1982) featured as guests bassist Marcus Miller, drummer Steve Gadd, saxophonist Tom Scott, pianist Richard Tee, harmonica player Toots Thielemans, and pianist Jorge Dalto.
 City Kids (1983) introduced bassist Kim Stone, replacing Wofford.
 It was the first Spyro Gyra album recorded at BearTracks Studios, a studio in Suffern, NY established by Beckenstein in 1982.

 The live album Access All Areas, recorded in Florida in November 1983, introduced marimba and vibraphone player Dave Samuels (who had guested on earlier tracks including the hits "Shaker Song" and "Morning Dance") as a full-time member of the band.
 After this album, Eli Konikoff and Chet Catallo left the group, to be replaced by drummer Richie Morales and guitarist Julio Fernández.

 The new lineup (Beckenstein, Schuman, Fernández, Samuels, Stone, Morales and Velez) recorded 1985's Alternating Currents, the band's first studio album to feature only the core lineup with no guest musicians.
 After percussionist Manolo Badrena, formerly of Weather Report and a previous guest musician on Spyro Gyra's albums, joined the band as a full-time member, replacing Velez, the group released the 1986 follow-up Breakout.
 Alternating Currents (1985) and Breakout (1986) would be among the top 15 Jazz Albums in Billboard in 1986.
 Longtime co-producer Richard Calandra died in October 1986 of pancreatic cancer.

-In 1987 Roberto Vally replaced Stone on bass for Stories Without Words, which would also be Manolo Badrena's final album with the band.
+In 1987, Roberto Vally replaced Stone on bass for Stories Without Words, which would also be Manolo Badrena's final album with the band.
 Rites of Summer (1988) introduced bassist Oscar Cartaya, replacing Vally.
 Both Stories Without Words and Rites of Summer were among Billboard's top 15 Contemporary Jazz Albums of 1988.
 On the 1989 album Point of View Julio Fernández was replaced by guitarist Jay Azzolina.
 Spyro Gyra ended the decade as Billboard's most successful jazz artist of the 1980s.